eveasian88/liri-node-app/README.md

 ### concert-this 'band name'

 This takes the band name entered and runs it through the bands in town API and returns concert information for that particular band.
 The following is logged in the terminal:
+- Date of the Concert
-- Name of Venue
+- Venue Name
 - Venue Location
-- Date of the Concert

 ![alt text](images/concert-this.gif "Santana Concert Search")